rebhi-2002/Books_Store/README.md

 - In case no search results are found, a clear and user-friendly message is displayed: "No results found."
 - This ensures both users and admins are informed when their search query yields no matches.

+## Content Modifiability

+- All content on the website is dynamically modifiable.
+- Except for the following static pages (created for testing purposes):
+    - `book-details_4.php`
+    - `book-details_5.php`
+    - `book-details_6.php`

 ## Database Import